 Hollingsworth met and interviewed these women chiefs to learn about their customs and ceremonies.
 During the festival, the women demonstrated their practices and powers, undertook grade promotions, engaged in traditional dancing and performed secret ceremonies, including the use of black and white magic.
 Hollingsworth also visited nearby villages to learn more about both female and male chiefs.

 In performing the first and only ethnographic study on the women, Hollingsworth’s work may help the female chiefs gain official status.

 Swampscapes: Archaeological Exploration in the Great Dismal Swamp

-Becca Peixotto, a PhD candidate at American University, School of Archaeology, is leading this archaeological expedition to help recover the remarkable story of resistance and resilience of African-Americans who fled enslavement and sought refuge in the harsh environment of the Great Dismal Swamp and to seek to better understand the cultural history of the Swamp landscape.
+Becca Peixotto, a PhD candidate at American University, School of Archaeology, led this archaeological expedition to help recover the remarkable story of resistance and resilience of African-Americans who fled enslavement and sought refuge in the harsh environment of the Great Dismal Swamp and to seek to better understand the cultural history of the Swamp landscape.

 Home to thousands of marginalized people between 1660-1860, the Great Dismal Swamp remains today an expansive morass straddling the boundary between Virginia and North Carolina.
 Enslaved laborers built canals and harvested timber on privately-owned Swamp land.
 Deep in the Swamp’s interior, maroons, people of African descent fleeing the oppressive conditions of slavery, sought a measure of freedom.
 By going beyond previous site-focused research in the Dismal to investigate a new, large geographical area, this research examines how maroons made lives for themselves in a place that was viewed by outsiders as wild and forbidding.